carpentries/instructor-training/episodes/20-checkout.md

 For your teaching demonstration, you will prepare to teach a lesson from one of the Carpentries lesson programs.
 You can refer to the lists of [Software Carpentry lessons]({{ site.swc_site }}/lessons/), [Data Carpentry lessons]({{ site.dc_site }}/lessons/), and [Library Carpentry lessons]({{ site.lc_site }}/lessons/) on the websites.

-A lesson corresponds to a single line in the lesson table and a single repository in GitHub.
+A "lesson" corresponds to a single line in the lesson table and a single repository in GitHub.
 (An example of a lesson: [R for Reproducible Scientific Analysis][r-gapminder].
 Some lessons have supplementary modules.
 You do not need to be prepared to teach the supplementary modules for your teaching demonstration.